GSK cancer vaccine disappoints in melanoma trial

 Cancer vaccines have proved difficult to develop over the years.
 A different vaccine for lung cancer from Germany's Merck KGaA also failed in a clinical test last December.

-GSK's vaccine was developed for use in patients with tumours that express the cancer-related MAGE-A3 gene, which occurs in about 65 percent of Stage III melanomas.
+GSK's vaccine was developed for use in patients with tumors that express the cancer-related MAGE-A3 gene, which occurs in about 65 percent of Stage III melanomas.

 It failed to extend disease-free survival significantly when compared with placebo in this population in the Phase III study.